UmraFathima/Landing-pages/README.md

 - ## Responsive layouts
 - ## Clean and minimalistic design
 - ## Optimized for performance
-- ## Built using Motiff and Fugma design tools
+- ## Built using Motiff and Figma design tools

 Feel free to explore the designs and provide feedback!